Yakiniku-San Taro: Classic Surimi Fish Jerky Snack

-One primary reason why Japanese kids like those snacks and candies is that they are just cheap and fun.
+One primary reason why Japanese kids favor such treats is that they are not only cheap but also unique, appealing, and fun.

 Yakiniku-San Taro (焼肉さん太郎)

-What I bought this time is this “Yakiniku-San Taro (焼肉さん太郎)”, which is one of the nostalgic Dagashi snacks that I used to eat as a child.
+What I picked up this time, Yakiniku-san Taro (焼肉さん太郎), is one of my favorite Dagashi treats I used to eat as a kid.

-However, Yakiniku-San Taro is a Dagashi snack made from fish paste and contains neither beef nor pork.
-Specifically, according to Wikipedia, its main ingredient is walleye pollack.
+However, the Dagashi Yakiniku-san Taro is a snack made from surimi fish paste with neither beef nor pork.

-Instead, the fish paste is flavored with a sauce tasting like a Yakiniku barbeque sauce and baked savory.
+Instead, it is brushed with a Yakiniku no Tare-like sauce and baked savory.

 As the resulting treat takes on a jerky-like touch texture, the more you chew, the more umami comes out and the tastier it becomes.